abalyani/Sliding-Puzzle-Solver/README.md

 # Sliding Puzzle Solver

-This application solves any solvable sliding puzzle of any dimension NxN.
+This project finds the moves to solve any solvable sliding puzzle of any dimension NxN.

 ## Use